-Bastyr University offers eligible employees a two-part 403(b) retirement plan in an effort to encourage them to take an active role in planning for post-retirement income needs.
-Both Plans use Teachers Insurance and Annuity Association (TIAA), which offers counseling services regarding TIAA's various investment options (https://www.tiaa.org).
+Bastyr University offers eligible employees a two-part 403(b) retirement plan in an effort to encourage them to take an active role in planning for post-retirement income needs via TIAA (https://www.tiaa.org).
 Though part of the same plan, the Retirement Choice and Retirement Choice Plus have separate contract numbers, therefore, separate accounts must be opened for each plan.

-Benefit eligible employees qualify for $30,000 term life and accidental death and dismemberment (AD&D) insurance.
+Full benefit eligible employees qualify for long term disability, $30,000 term life and accidental death and dismemberment (AD&D) insurance.
+In the event of an accidental death, your beneficiary will receive a double indemnity as both the life insurance and AD&D coverage each pays $30,000.
 Bastyr University provides this benefit at no cost to you.
-In the event of an accidental death, your beneficiary will receive a double indemnity as both the life insurance and AD&D coverage each pays $30,000.

 Voluntary employee paid benefits are offered with the convenience of a payroll deduction and limited underwriting.
 Coverage include such plans as Short Term Disability, Critical Illness, Accident Plan, Cancer Plan, and Individual Life Insurance via AFLAC and LifeSecure.